-Welcome to T3's Samsung HW-Q950T review.
-This is a big, comprehensive Dolby Atmos soundbar that aims to create the effect of an elite 9.1.4 surround setup using four wireless boxes, and it's already found a place in our list of the best soundbars.
+To sum up this Samsung HW-Q950T review: a big impressive Dolby Atmos soundbar that aims to create the effect of an elite 9.1.4 surround setup using four wireless boxes, and it comfortably found a place in our list of the best soundbars.

 The Dolby Atmos-’enabled’ soundbar has been around a little while now, and it takes a few different forms.
 There’s the regular soundbar with forward-firing speakers and some complex digital sound processing attempting to trick you into thinking sound is coming from somewhere other than the soundbar – this is the approach of the Sony HT-G700.